 If you’re eligible for retirement depends on many factors that vary per company and state.
 Retirement is a process that people plan for years in advance.
 Many companies have retirement policies where you need to start the process for retirement even months before your official retirement date.

 It is important to know all the details.
 I recommend getting professional financial advice before starting your retirement.
 And if you’re still many years away from your official retirement age, it’s also important to already think of when you want to retire.
 How much money do you need in retirement, and how you can start saving for that big day ahead.
-And what you want to do in retirement, because you need take the costs for your retirement plans and dreams into account as well.
+And what you want to do in retirement, because you need to take the costs for your retirement plans and dreams into account as well.

 The most common retirement savings plan is called 401k.
 Named after the tax code that governments use.
 It is a retirement savings plan that is sponsored by the employer/ company you work for.
 It allows you to set aside a part of your paycheck before taxes.
 A financial advisor can help you out with sorting out all that essential information.